StevenCyb/go-mongo-tools/mongo/jsonpatch/README.md

   // ...
 ```

-### Witch reference model that enforce structure and types automatically
+### With reference model that enforce structure and types automatically

 By using `NewSmartParser` and providing a reference type of the API resource, the parser automatically determine valid patches and types.
 Only fields with `bson` tag are considered.